robertapassiatore/thalamus-memory/README.md

 # thalamus-memory
-Code used in the manuscript: "Interindividual Variability in Cortico-Thalamic Networks Recruitment is related to associative memory performance: The Role of the Mediodorsal Thalamus in learning"
+Code used in the manuscript: "Interindividual variability in associative memory performance is related to cortico-thalamic networks during memory encoding and retrieval"